fl4p/WP-Filebase/readme.txt

 If you get an error message saying that the upload directory is not writable create the directory `/wp-content/uploads/filebase` and make it writable (FTP command: `CHMOD 777 wp-content/uploads/filebase`) for the webserver.

+If you run nginx, add this to your config file to prevent direct file access:
+`
+location /wp-content/uploads/filebase {
+	deny all;
+	return 403;
+}
+`

 Read more in [WP-Filebase documentation](https://wpfilebase.com/documentation/setup/).